-The argument proposed by Informant A emphasizes the spirit of the governance which is more concerned about capitalists, capital owners, and materialists' interests and is aligned with the concept of governance contradicting that of Triyuwono (2016).
-Triyuwono (2016) finds a gap in Elkington's concept from the spiritual side and concludes that it calls for a more serious effort to lift out sharia governance entirely from capitalism.
-Meanwhile, Informant B puts much concern on sharia bank acceptability among the community, and Informant C emphasizes the concept of the essence of human beings as khalifatullah fil ardh (chaliph on Earth) (Triyuwono, 2012).
+The argument proposed by Informant A emphasized the spirit of the governance which is more concerned about capitalists, capital owners, and materialists' interests and was aligned with the concept of governance contradicting that of Triyuwono (2016).
+Triyuwono (2016) found a gap in Elkington's concept from the spiritual side and concluded that it calls for a more serious effort to lift out sharia governance entirely from capitalism.
+Meanwhile, Informant B put much concern on sharia bank acceptability among the community, and Informant C emphasized the concept of the essence of human beings as khalifatullah fil ardh (chaliph on Earth) (Triyuwono, 2012).
+He also supported the notion of mercy to all by the generous services provided by Islamic Banking.